GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part12.rst

 You now have a full functioning compiler.
 Great job getting to this point.

-Next step is to ensure the current code does not regress as GCC upstream is updated, or new features is added to the GNU Tiny programming language.
+Next step is to ensure the current code does not regress as GCC upstream is updated, or new features are added to the GNU Tiny programming language.
 GCC comes with an elaborate testing facility based on `DejaGnu <https://www.gnu.org/software/dejagnu>`_ and